Reducing Obizhaeva-Wang type trade execution problems to LQ stochastic control problems: Introduction

 We then solve the LQ stochastic control problem in \eqref{eq:controlledprocdyn} and~\eqref{eq:defcostfct2} using techniques provided in the literature on stochastic optimal control theory.
-More precisely, we use the results in Kohlmann and Tang \cite{kohlmann2002global}\footnote{We moreover indicate in \Cref{rem:sun} how we could alternatively use results from Sun et al.~\cite{sun2021indefiniteLQ}.} to provide conditions which guarantee that an optimal control $u^*$ exists (and is unique).
+More precisely, we apply results from Kohlmann and Tang \cite{kohlmann2002global}\footnote{We moreover indicate in \Cref{rem:sun} how we could alternatively use results from Sun et al.~\cite{sun2021indefiniteLQ}.} to provide conditions that guarantee that an optimal control $u^*$ exists (and is unique).
 This optimal control $u^*$ in the LQ problem is characterized by two BSDEs: one is a quadratic BSDE of Riccati type, the other one is linear, however, with unbounded coefficients (see \Cref{thm:solnbykohlmanntang}).
 In \Cref{cor:solnforJpm} we trace everything back and obtain a unique optimal execution strategy in the class of progressively measurable processes in a closed form (in terms of the solutions to the mentioned BSDEs).
-We also discuss several examples.
-It is worth mentioning that we, in particular, discuss an example with the resilience $R$ that has a diffusive component (recall that the diffusive resilience was not considered previously in the literature) and we also revisit \cite[Example~6.4]{ackermann2020cadlag}.
-Whereas in \cite{ackermann2020cadlag} this was an example where we do not have an optimal strategy (even in the class of c\`adl\`ag semimartingales), we can now compute a unique optimal strategy in the class of progressively measurable processes.

-\textbf{Summary of our contributions:} (a) Obizhaeva-Wang type finite variation stochastic control problem \eqref{eq:deviationdyndR_intro}--\eqref{eq:defcostfct1_intro} is continuously extended to the set $\cA^{pm}_t(x,d)$ of appropriate progressively measurable processes~$X$.
+\textbf{Summary of our contributions:} (a) The Obizhaeva-Wang type finite variation stochastic control problem \eqref{eq:deviationdyndR_intro}--\eqref{eq:defcostfct1_intro} is continuously extended to the set $\cA^{pm}_t(x,d)$ of appropriate progressively measurable processes~$X$.

 (b) Problem \eqref{eq:deviationdyndR_intro}--\eqref{eq:defcostfct1_intro} is rather general.
-In particular, it includes the following features: \begin{itemize} \item Presence of random terminal and moving targets $\xi$ and $(\zeta_s)$; \item Price impact is a positive It\^o process $(\gamma_s)$; \item Resilience is an It\^o process $(R_s)$ acting as integrator in~\eqref{eq:deviationdyndR_intro}. \end{itemize} To expand on the last point, it is worth noting that in our current parametrization, only processes $(R_s)$ with dynamics $dR_s=\rho_s\,ds$ without a diffusive component were considered by now in the literature.
-Moreover, in most papers $\rho$ is assumed to be positive, that is, only the case of an increasing $(R_s)$ was extensively studied previously.
+In particular, it includes the following features: \begin{itemize} \item Presence of random terminal and moving targets $\xi$ and $(\zeta_s)$; \item Price impact is a positive It\^o process $(\gamma_s)$; \item Resilience\footnote{To expand on this point, it is worth noting that in our current parametrization, only processes $(R_s)$ with dynamics $dR_s=\rho_s\,ds$ without a diffusive component were considered by now in the literature on optimal trade execution in Obizhaeva-Wang type models.
+Moreover, in most papers $\rho$ is assumed to be positive, that is, only the case of an increasing $(R_s)$ was extensively studied previously.} is an It\^o process $(R_s)$ acting as an integrator in~\eqref{eq:deviationdyndR_intro}. \end{itemize}